wp-plugins/sewn-in-xml-sitemap/readme.txt

 *	Choose which post types are added (posts and pages by default)
 *	Adds a meta box to all included post types to remove single posts from being added to the sitemap

-# Sewn In XML Sitemap

 A nice and simple way to create XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.
 It also works well with our Sewn In Simple SEO plugin.
 When both are installed, they integrate together.

-## Control what post types are added
+= Control what post types are added =

 By default only pages and posts are added, but you can remove either of those and/or add more using this filter: